 eMMC supports separate boot partitions for storing the bootloader.
 They are not sharing the same block device with the data.

 At least Allwinner H3 is expected to support eMMC boot paritions because the manual says "Supports eMMC boot operation and alternative boot operation".
 The JEDEC eMMC spec mentions "boot operation" and "alternative boot operation".

 The BROM implementation details

-Disabling eMMC boot partitions write protection in Linux (for more details, check https://www.kernel.org/doc/Documentation/mmc/mmc-dev-parts.txt):
+First we need to disable eMMC boot partitions write protection in Linux (for more details, check https://www.kernel.org/doc/Documentation/mmc/mmc-dev-parts.txt):

 echo 0 > /sys/block/mmcblk1boot0/force_ro echo 0 > /sys/block/mmcblk1boot1/force_ro

 mmc-utils package to setup the eMMC boot configuration registers (this needs to be done only once, the settings are persistent, but can be changed again):